-All Optimus instruments can be used with the NoiseTools software, which can be used to configure the instrument (some options are only configurable within NoiseTools and not on the instrument - it will be made clear in the text where this is the case).
+All Optimus sound level meters can be used with the licence-free NoiseTools software, which can be used to configure the instrument (some options are only configurable within NoiseTools and not on the instrument - it will be made clear in the text where this is the case).

-NoiseTools is also a powerful environment for storing, analysing and organising your data, and produces reports for publication.
+NoiseTools is also a powerful platform for storing, analysing and organising your data, and can produce reports for publication.
 VoiceTag notes and audio recordings can only be played back through NoiseTools.